Georgia moves to ban abortions after 20-week gestation

 The bill "calls into question every woman who makes a deeply personal, private medical decision," the organization said in a statement.

-Brian Robinson, a spokesman for the governor, said Deal would review the bill in due course.
+Brian Robinson, a spokesman for the governor, said the Deal would review the bill in due course.